BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Closures/README.md

 Process:

-Run the HTML file in a browser or in Plunker.
+Load this SeflEd in a broswer for the instructional reading of it.
+(or)
+Use the Plunker link below (preferred).

 - **[View This SelfEd in Plunker](https://plnkr.co/edit/vaAyx2nm6eVaW3rhJUy5?p=preview)**
-The code is best viewed in Plunker.
  **Note:** This SelfEd on function closures is simple.
 Please refer to the sites I visited (links above) for more depth on the subject.